Automatic enrolment is the name given to the pension reform designed to ensure that employees can pay into a workplace pension.

 Yes.
-You can prepare for automatic enrolment in Sage One Payroll, including assessing your workforce, communicating the upcoming changes and nominating a pensions contact with The Pensions Regulator.
+You can prepare for automatic enrolment in Payroll, including assessing your workforce, communicating the upcoming changes and nominating a pensions contact with The Pensions Regulator.

 We’re working hard to get all the other necessary features in place to help you process automatic enrolment pension deductions, and to provide all the guidance you need to understand and plan for your automatic enrolment duties as an employer.

 There are different ways of checking whether your pension scheme qualifies for automatic enrolment.
 TPR have different tiers that they use to categorise existing schemes, which define what contributions are needed.